 \begin{Proposition} Let $T$ be a tree, $uv\in E(T)$, and $T_u$ the connected component of $T\setminus uv$ that contains $u$.
 If $u$ is saturated in $T_u$, then $u$ is saturated in $T$. \end{Proposition} \begin{proof} Let $T_v$ be the connected component of $T\setminus uv$ that contains $v$.
 Since $u$ is saturated in $T_u$ and $T\setminus e=T_u\sqcup T_v$, then by Lemma~\ref{T-e}, $\nu_2(T)=\nu_2(T_u)+\nu_2(T_v)$.
 Thus

 Finally, by Lemma~\ref{T-v}, $u$ is saturated in $T$. \end{proof}

-As a consequence we get the following result, which will be useful to prove one of the main results in this paper. \begin{Corollary} If $T$ is a tree with at least three vertices, then it has at least one saturated vertice. \end{Corollary} \begin{proof} It follows by Lemma~\ref{T-v} and Proposition~\ref{extension}.
-The only tree that not satisfies this theorem is the tree with only one edge. \end{proof}
+As a consequence, we get the following result, which will be useful for proving one of the main results of this paper. \begin{Corollary} If $T$ is a tree with at least three vertices, then it has at least one saturated vertex. \end{Corollary} \begin{proof} This follows by Lemma~\ref{T-v} and Proposition~\ref{extension}.
+The only tree that does not has a saturated vertex is the tree with only one edge. \end{proof}

-Now, we will study the $2$-matchings of graphs obtained by adding a loop in each of its vertices.
+Now, we will study the $2$-matchings of the graphs obtained from a given graph by adding a loop at each of its vertices.